 ‘But mom, Akheel’s mom lets him.
 That is what Saud does too.
 I asked them!’
 He was getting angry.

-‘I am sorry… You know the routine.’
-I said trying hard to not sound panicked.
+‘I am sorry… You know the routine,’ I said, trying hard to not sound panicked.

-This was becoming a daily argument.
+However, this was becoming a daily argument.
 He would never give up until I had consented.
 He’d follow me around whining till I put in the password.

-A little bit of entertainment is not bad but when your child is glued to a screen shooting down bad guys or wanting to play Minecraft all day… You start to wonder if this is healthy for them!
+A little bit of entertainment is not bad, but when your child is glued to a screen shooting down bad guys or wanting to play Minecraft all day, you start to wonder if this is healthy for them!
 Those LEGO forts need not be built on screen, you know?
 Paw Patrol or Doc McStuffin for an hour??

 My husband and I were always arguing about our son’s behavior.
 Z thought I was fueling D’s addiction by giving in too easily.